BrauchiLab · UACh Instituto de Fisiología · Valdivia, Chile

 In 2006, he received his Ph.D. in Molecular and Cellular Biology from Universidad Austral de Chile, Valdivia, studying the biophysics of thermoTRP channels under the supervision of Dr. Ramón Latorre.

-Sebastian joined the Instituto de Fisiología at Universidad Austral de Chile as an Investigator in 2008 and currently serves as Head of Department.
-To date his lab has produced near 80 peer-reviewed publications with 3,443 citations, appearing in journals such as Cell, PNAS, eLife, Science Advances, Nature Communications, and Plant Cell.
+Sebastian joined the Instituto de Fisiología at Universidad Austral de Chile as an Investigator in 2008.
+Since 20245 serves as Head of Department.

 Areas of Expertise